How to Sell Heavy Equipment You Bought at Auction

 A crawler dozer, for example, may have been bought for a road job that finished early.
 A 30 ton excavator might no longer match the next contract's scope.
 In other cases, a buyer realizes that transport, fuel, or maintenance costs are higher than expected.

-Machines from big platforms like Ritchie Bros and IronPlanet usually come with transparent history and global brand recognition, which actually makes resale easier if handled correctly.
-Many buyers follow specific auction steps to ensure they are getting a machine that holds its value for future auctions.
+Machines from major auction platforms usually come with transparent history and global brand recognition, which actually makes resale easier if handled correctly.
+Many buyers follow a specific set of auction steps to ensure they are getting a machine that holds its value for future sale.

 Understand what buyers really look at